grame-cncm/faustdoc/src/manual/osc.md

 Faust OSC version 0.93 application 'mixer' is running on UDP ports 5513, 5511, 5512
 ```

-The `mixer` application fails to open the default incoming port `5510` because it is already opened by `noise`.
+The `mixer` application fails to open the default incoming port `5510` because it is already in use by `noise`.
 Therefore it tries to find an available port starting from `5513` and opens it.
-Please note that the two outcoming ports `5511` and `5512` are shared by all running applications.
+Please note that the two outgoing ports `5511` and `5512` are shared by all running applications.

 ## Discovering OSC Applications

-The commands `oscsend` and `oscdump` from the liblo package provide a convenient mean to experiment with OSC control and potentially debug applications with OSC support.
+The commands `oscsend` and `oscdump` from the liblo package provide a convenient means to experiment with OSC control and potentially debug applications with OSC support.

 ```
 `oscsend [hostname] [port] [address] [types] [values]`: sends OSC messages